 There are several benefits to performing exit interviews:

 Surveying employees regularly is imperative for assessing engagement and morale.
-However, current employees may be less than completely honest when filling out surveys, as they might fear the consequences of expressing their true opinion.
-In his sense, exit interviews will give you unbiased feedback since the departing employee has no reason to hold back anything.
+However, current employees may be less than completely honest when filling out surveys.
+After all, they might fear the consequences of expressing their true opinion.
+Exit interviews can give you unbiased feedback since the departing employee has no reason to hold back anything.

 Insight Into Your Work Environment